 Can I get a custom URL for my app?

-We are working on this in Q4 of 2021.
-Check back soon for more information!
+We are working on this in Q2 of 2022.
+Check our public roadmap for more information!

 Sharing and accessing apps